Gleialison/Bertoti/README.md

 EXERCICIO-1
-COMENTARIOS SOBRE O LIVRO
+COMENTARIOS SOBRE O LIVRO SOFTWARE ENGINEERING AT GOOGLE 11/08/23
-# Bertoti Pasta Engenharia SW
-11/08/23(Exercicio 1) (Livro Engenharia Google)
 Within Google, we sometimes say, “Software engineering is programming integrated over time.”
 Programming is certainly a significant part of software engineering: after all, programming is how you generate new software in the first place.
 If you accept this distinction, it also becomes clear that we might need to delineate between programming tasks (development) and software engineering tasks (development, modification, maintenance).
 The addition of time adds an important new dimension to programming.
 Cubes aren’t squares, distance isn’t velocity.
 Software engineering isn’t programming.

 Engenharia de software se divide em três pilares : tempo, escala e o conflito de escolha.